andens/vue-dnd-list/README.md

 The `orientation` property determines whether the list is horizontal (`x`) or vertical (`y`).

+The `lockAxis` property locks dragging to the axis defined by the `orientation` property if true.
+Otherwise the facade item may be moved freely.
+Defaults to false.

 The `scrollContainerClass` property is the class to apply to the wrapper element around sortable items.
 Defaults to `dnd-scroll-container`.

 The `transitionName` property sets the `name` property of the internal `transition` elements.
 Default to `dnd-list`.